alamj/awcmPostProcessing/README.md

 SALES adopts three principles: i) implicit filtering of Navier-Stokes equation should preserve the skew-symmetry of nonlinear differential operator ii) adopt an explicit filter to construct the structural for of subgrid-scale stress, and iii) find an optimal eddy viscosity that follows Kolmogorov refined similarity hypothesis.

+The following document aims to help post-processing the results of OpenFOAM-based SALES methodology.

 ## AWCMViewer - Probes -> HDF5 Quickstart